-Maintain OS host for ONTAP Mediator
+Maintain the host OS for ONTAP Mediator

 For optimal performance, you should maintain the host OS for ONTAP Mediator on a regular basis.